qakaio/Kaio-QA-docs-and-cheatsheets/README.md

 # Kaio-QA-docs-and-cheatsheets
-My personal collection of documents and cheat sheets for daily use as a professional QA engineer, all created by me.
+My personal collection of documents and cheat sheets for daily use as a professional QA engineer, created by me with AI help.

 [Playwright + Javascript - Web - Cheat sheet](https://github.com/qakaio/Kaio-QA-docs-and-cheatsheets/blob/main/playwright-javascript-cheatsheet.md)